The Ecosystem Behind De-Risking in Canada

 • Audits charities for possible terror financing.

-• 85% of charities audited and revoked under RAD were Muslim-led.
+• 85% of charities audited and revoked under RAD were Muslim-led and humanitarian charities.

 • CRA’s red flags ripple across agencies and banks, even when no wrongdoing is found.